Regularizing Deep Neural Networks with Stochastic Estimators of Hessian Trace: Abstract

 \section{Abstract}

-In this paper we develop a novel regularization method for deep neural networks by penalizing the trace of Hessian.
+In this paper, we develop a novel regularization method for deep neural networks by penalizing the trace of Hessian.
 This regularizer is motivated by a recent guarantee bound of the generalization error.
-Hutchinson method is a classical unbiased estimator for the trace of a matrix, but it is very time-consuming on deep learning models.
-Hence a dropout scheme is proposed to efficiently implements the Hutchinson method.
-Then we discuss a connection to linear stability of a nonlinear dynamical system and flat/sharp minima.
-Experiments demonstrate that our method outperforms existing regularizers and data augmentation methods, such as Jacobian, confidence penalty, and label smoothing, cutout and mixup.
+We explain its benefits in finding flat minima and avoiding Lyapunov stability in dynamical systems.
+We adopt the Hutchinson method as a classical unbiased estimator for the trace of a matrix and further accelerate its calculation using a dropout scheme.
+Experiments demonstrate that our method outperforms existing regularizers and data augmentation methods, such as Jacobian, Confidence Penalty, Label Smoothing, Cutout, and Mixup.